 High quality treats and gourmet coffee was just the inspiration I needed to come up with this recipe: a vegan version of their amazing looking pumpkin muffins.
 Super moist, with just a touch of spice, and hopefully just as delicious!

 So if you’re ever in the area and looking to get your caffeine fix, or a freshly baked treat or just a place to relax and learn a little something about coffee, stop by Jersey Java & Tea.
 It might become your favorite hang out too… Just as long as you don’t steal my table

-- ⅓ cup plus 1 tbsp unsweetened vanilla almond milk (we use Silk Pure Almond)
+- ⅓ cup plus 1 tbsp unsweetened vanilla almond milk

 - 2 tbsp flax meal